spencercarli/react-native-js-navigator-example/tutorials/navigator-tutorial.md

 ## API Design

 The navigator will have one `Navigator` component with which we wrap all of the valid screens.
 Each screen we want to register with the navigator will be passed in a `Route` component.
+Like this:

 ```javascript
 <Navigator>